How to keep engaged with your Kickstarter backers after your campaign ends

 During the campaign, you don’t want to be waking up at all hours of the night and feeling like you have to respond to each comment immediately.
 You’ll burn yourself out really quickly.

 Instead, let backers know how often you will be reading and responding to comments.
-This might be twice per day (that’s the approach I took and it really kept me sane).
+This might be twice per day (that’s the approach I take and it really keeps me sane).
 You can also indicate that all questions will be responded to within 24 hours whenever possible.

 During your campaign, you want to keep backers updated on unlocked stretch goals, new developments, art concepts coming in, etc., but don’t overwhelm them.
 You’ll want to be more active with updates at the start and end of your campaign, as this is when most of the activity happens.
 In between, 2-3 updates a week (provided there is something worthwhile to discuss) is sufficient.

-As for post-campaign updates, a monthly update is usually sufficient.
+As for post-campaign updates, a monthly update is usually what you want to aim for.
 While you may occasionally provide more frequent updates if there is a lot going on or you need responses to your survey or pledge manager request, identifying that you will provide monthly updates in your FAQ is a great start.

 When things go wrong